SpaceCheetah322/PowerHop/README.md

 ### Objective
 The player has to get 5 frogs to 5 landing spots one at a time, without losing all of their lives.
-They must avoid obstacles (vehicles, water) and rack up as many points possible by collecting flies, which float around the map, and/or diffferent powerups, which spawn randomly (both appear at random).
-The game ends when the user gets all the frogs to the goals or when all lives are depleted.
+They must avoid obstacles (vehicles, water) and rack up as many points possible by collecting flies, which float around the map, and/or different powerups, which spawn randomly (both appear at random).
+When all of the landing spots are filled, the level is increased and the game gets progressively harder.
+The game ends when all lives are depleted.

 ### Controls
 WASD or Arrow Keys to move.